 Certain Genetic Conditions

 • Family history of stomach cancer.
-Risk increases if one had/has a mother, father, sister, or brother who has had gastric cancer [30 ].
+Risk increases if you had/have a mother, father, sister, or brother who has had stomach cancer [30 ].

-• Blood group A:Individuals with blood group A have increased risk for gastriccancer [ 31 ]
+• Blood group A:Individuals with blood group A have increased risk for stomach cancer [ 31 ]

-• Certain inherited syndromes such as Li – Fraumeni syndrome and Familial adenomatous polyposis (FAP) are associated with familial gastric cancers.[ 32,33]
+• Certain inherited syndromes such as Li – Fraumeni syndrome and Familial adenomatous polyposis (FAP) are associated with familial stoamch cancers.[ 32,33]

-Tests and procedures used to diagnose gastric cancer include
+Tests and procedures used to diagnose stomach cancer include:

-• Upper endoscopy (Esophagogastroduodenoscopy or EGD): It is the main diagnostic test used to find stomach cancer.
-Doctor may recommend this test if someone has certain risk factors or when signs and symptoms suggest gastric cancer presence.
-Athin, flexible lighted tube containing a micro camera at the end is passed down into your stomach through throat to look for signs of cancer.
-This lets doctor examine the lining of stomach, if any suspicious area is found; a small piece of tissue is taken from that site (biopsy) for pathology examination.
-Pathologists confirm presence or absence of tumour by looking the biopsy under a microscope.
+• Upper GI endoscopy (Esophagogastroduodenoscopy or EGD): A thin, flexible lighted tube containing a micro camera at the end is passed down through the mouth into your stomach to look for signs of cancer.
+This lets the doctor examine the lining of your stomach.
+If any suspicious area is found, a small piece of tissue is taken from that site (biopsy) for laboratory examination.

-• Imaging tests: Computerized tomograpgy (CT) and a Barium swallow test (a special type of X-ray exam.
-Imaging is primarily used for staging in gastric cancer and also for post treatment response assessment following Neoadjuvant Chemotherapy (NACT).
+• Imaging tests: Computerized tomograpgy (CT) and a Barium swallow test (a special type of X-ray exam).
+Imaging is primarily used for staging in stomach cancer and also for post-treatment response assessment following Neoadjuvant Chemotherapy (NACT).